 Erin Manning is a photographer, teacher, and television personality featured on HGTV and the DIY Network.

-Erin Manning is a photographer, teacher, and television personality living in Los Angeles, California.
 Television viewers know Erin best as the digital photography expert and host of HGTV and DIY Network's Telly-award-winning TV series The Whole Picture.
 She has also appeared as the techno-lifestyle guru on Enable Your Home and is author of Portrait and Candid Photography, published by Wiley.
 She helps people understand photography and technology by translating technical mumbo-jumbo into everyday words and by facilitating their learning with a clear, friendly teaching style.

 Erin first fell in love with photography at age seven when she discovered a book entitled The Family of Man.
 That early encounter with images of people from all over the world shaped the direction she was to take with her photography—capturing moments with and between people.